ISISComputingGroup/ibex_developers_manual/MERLIN-and-LET-Oscillating-radial-collimators.md

 ## Distance and Velocity Calculation

 The distance and velocity the ORC is asked to move is calculated based on the provided swept angle and frequency.
 This calculation is done in the db inside `motorExtensions`.
+The purpose of these calculations is to ensure that twice the swept angle is travelled with a constant velocity.
 First the time taken for half a cycle, T, is calculated:
 ```
 T = 1/(2*freq)
 ```